sfztools/sfztools.github.io/README.md

 along with the [SASS] stylesheets.
 Most of the content on the website is written using [Markdown], making it extremely easy to write and maintain.
 Icons are provided by [Font Awesome], favicons by [Favicon Generator].
-Anchors headings are provided by [jekyll-anchor-headings] by [Alleyo], licensed under the MIT license.
+Anchors headings are provided by [AnchorJS], licensed under the MIT license.

 ## Local Build Quick-start Guide